tpay-com/tpay-open-api-postman-collection/README.md

 ## Getting Started
 1. Create new workspace.
 2. Download collection and import to your Postman.
-3. In enviroments add your credentials:
+3. In the enviroments tab, complete your credentials:

 #### client ID and secret, you find in Merchant's Panel -> Integration -> API (section: Open Api Keys)